edmundhhn/transformers-theory-and-practice/project/README.md

 8. __Testing__ Test the model on testing dataset and report metrics
    - Our final RMSE on the model is 11.22 with MAE of 9.51.
 Although this is not extremely accurate the seller can still gauge a rough idea of the price our item should be selling at

-9. Finalize project with the front-end interface in Gradio.
+9. __Visualization__ Finalize project with the front-end interface in Gradio.

 ---
 ## CODE and Gradio Demonstration